October 21, 2024 - 9 minutes read

 Effective risk management begins with systematically identifying and assessing potential threats within the supply chain.

-Analyzing historical data uncovers patterns and trends that can help forecast potential disruptions. - Engage stakeholders
+- Leverage historical data: Analyzing historical data uncovers patterns and trends that can help forecast potential disruptions.

 But risk identification is just the first step.
 The following section explores the role of scenario planning in preparing for and responding to disruptions.